wieker-official/purejtox/README.md

-jnacl
+purejtox
 =====

-Pure Java implementation of the [NaCl: Networking and Cryptography library](http://nacl.cr.yp.to/)
+Pure Java implementation of the Tox library

-Supports the following crypto primitives:

-* curve25519xsalsa20poly1305
-* hmacsha256
+Based on jnacl

 License
 -------